Posts

 Image

 Coming to terms with the fact my daughter is disabled was an emotionally challenging road.
 Although I rarely discuss it, there are still days I struggle with the reality that is her life.
 A significant part of that struggle stems from the ignorance in the world around us, whether that ignorance is in the form of attitude or lack of education.
 Today, compliments of the rantings of a political commentator who needs to check her attitude and gain some education, I am fighting the struggle.
 Last summer, one of Jayde's healthcare professionals, attempting to justify why she felt Jayde no longer needed care, stated, "She went to Chicago, so I assumed she is doing better."
 If you follow Jayde's journey, you witnessed a glimpse of what it took to prepare her for that trip.
-Besides the comment being infuriating, it was ableist.
+Besides being infuriating, the comment was ableist.
 However, it wasn't the first ableist comment our family has encountered.
 Sadly, I'm confident it will not be the last.
-Jayde-Rhianno
+Jayde-Rhianno...

 Rare Disease Day 2023